Market Segmentation 101: The Basics

 Once the brand aligns on the correct clusters, they name the segments and develop the personas that correspond to each segment.
 Art.

-All the data is then compiled into reports, often an excel spreadsheet, and a typing tool is generated to help type future respondents into the agreed-upon segments and enable ongoing segment-based research.
+All the data is then compiled into reports, often an Excel spreadsheet and a typing tool are generated to help type future respondents into the agreed-upon segments and enable ongoing segment-based research.
 Science.

 Why do Brands Need Segmentation?

 Talking to everyone, you may as well be talking to no one.
-Using a single mass innovation and marketing approach for everyone can be inefficient, especially if marketing messages are irrelevant to most users.
+Using a single mass innovation and marketing approach for everyone can be inefficient as marketing communications are irrelevant to most users.
 On the other hand, using a highly personalized approach for every individual is not efficient or scalable.

 Market segmentation helps you learn about your consumers, create more relevant products and experiences, and market your products more effectively to cohorts with similar attributes that are likely to respond similarly to the same messages.